hitoshi-watase/sercrod/docs/reference/directives/save.md

 Render-time:

-- When Nablla renders the host, it looks for elements with `*save` or `n-save`.
+- When Sercrod renders the host, it looks for elements with `*save` or `n-save`.
 - For each such element:

-  - Nablla clones the element.
+  - Sercrod clones the element.
   - Attaches a click handler on the clone.
   - Appends the clone to the parent.
   - Returns from the element renderer without recursing into the children of that clone.